Dom-888/Forth-Milestone-Project/README.md

 Can be implemented with Alluath and allows and greatly increase the chance of the user signing up to the site.

 #### Wishlist
-Can be handled by a Django model containing the object: user_id, product_id.
+Can be handled by a model containing the object: user_id, product_id.
 This feature can increase the chance of wishlisted products being sold in the future and can help the business owner to anticipate stock levels.

-### Existing Features

-### Features Left to Implement

 ## Technologies Used